IrhamA/wikiGPT/README.md

 - Modular, extensible architecture

 ## How It Works
-1. User asks a question.
+1. User chooses to ask a question or explore related topics

+2. For questions:
-2. Wikipedia titles are retrieved based on semantic similarity.
+- Wikipedia titles are ranked by semantic similarity to the query
-3. Articles are fetched, chunked, and embedded.
+- Top articles are fetched, chunked, embedded, and indexed
-4. Top relevant chunks are selected via FAISS.
+- Relevant chunks are retrieved via FAISS
-5. A language model generates an answer using the chunks.
+- Cohere LLM generates an answer using these chunks

+3. For topics:
+- Precomputed summary embeddings are searched for related concepts

 ## Technologies
 - Python, Wikipedia API, sentence-transformers, FAISS, Cohere